Telephone Line (song): Critical reception

 Billboard felt that production elements such as the telephone sound effects and "doo-wah chorus" gave the song a "50s feel" and credited the orchestration for the song's success.
-Cash Box said that "Jeff Lynne's voice verges on the choking sob, and the unearthy strings and "doobie-doo-wa's" should clinch top 40 ears."
+Cash Box said that "Jeff Lynne's voice verges on the choking sob, and the unearthy strings and 'doobie-doo-wa's' should clinch top 40 ears."
 Record World called it a "rock ballad of lost love" that is an example of "ELO's ability to take familiar rock 'n' roll structures and transform them into space epics."

+In 2022 Lynne listed it as one of his nine favourite ELO songs.

 Covers and other uses

-"Telephone Line" is the theme song of the 1977 film Joyride starring Desi Arnaz, Jr., Robert Carradine, Melanie Griffith, and Anne Lockhart, directed by Joseph Ruben.
+"Telephone Line" is the theme song of the 1977 film Joyride starring Desi Arnaz Jr., Robert Carradine, Melanie Griffith, and Anne Lockhart, directed by Joseph Ruben.

+A spanish cover was made by the Mexican Band Grupo Yndio called "Línea Telefónica" in their 1977 album "V Aniversario".